 The Manager plans to sell the Units through Dealers, including CDFL.
-The Manager will pay to CDFL, and in its discretion, may pay to Dealers, the following fees, which fees will be negotiated between the Manager and the Dealer, as applicable, however, the maximum fee that the Manager is authorized to pay to a Dealer, including CDFL is: (i) a commission equal to 1.5% of the gross proceeds received by the Trust from the sale of Class A Units; (ii) an ongoing Trailer Fee equal to 1.0% of the gross proceeds received by the Trust from the sale of Class A Units and Class C Units made by the Trust through the Dealer; and (iii) a commission equal to 0.3% of the gross proceeds received by the Trust to those dealing representatives of CDFL who facilitate purchases of Class A Units and Class C Units of the Trust.
-No service fees are payable in respect of the Class F Units.
+The Manager will pay to CDFL, and in its discretion, may pay to Dealers, the following fees, which fees will be negotiated between the Manager and the Dealer, as applicable, however, the maximum fee that the Manager is authorized to pay to a Dealer, including CDFL is: (i) a commission equal to 1.5% of the gross proceeds received by the Trust from the sale of Class A Units; and (ii) an ongoing Trailer Fee equal to 1.0% of the gross proceeds received by the Trust from the sale of Class A Units and Class C Units made by the Trust through the Dealer.
+CDFL may pay a commission of 0.3% to dealing representatives of CDFL who facilitate purchases of Class A Units and Class C Units.
+No service fees are payable in respect of the Class

+F Units.
 Any fees to be paid to Dealers will be disclosed to Subscribers prior to their purchase of the Units.